 Current and deferred taxes

 The taxation effects of temporary differences between the values attributed to the assets and liabilities as reported in the consolidated balance sheet and their values reported for tax reporting purposes are recorded as deferred tax assets or deferred tax liabilities.
-Deferred tax assets arising from temporary differences or from the utilisation of tax loss carry-forwards are only recognised when it is probable that sufficient taxable profits will be available against which these temporary differences or tax loss carry-forwards can be offset.
+Deferred tax assets arising from temporary differences or from the utilisation of tax loss carry-forwards are only recognised if it is probable that sufficient taxable profits will be available against which these temporary differences or tax loss carry-forwards can be offset.

-Deferred tax assets and tax liabilities are computed using the rates of taxation which are expected to apply in the accounting period in which these tax assets will be realised, or tax liabilities will be settled.
+Deferred tax assets and tax liabilities are computed using the rates of taxation which are expected to apply in the accounting period in which these tax assets will be realised or tax liabilities will be settled.

 Tax assets and tax liabilities are netted if they relate to the same taxable entity, concern the same taxing jurisdiction and an enforceable right of offset exists.

-Deferred taxes are credited or charged directly to shareholders’ equity if the tax relates to items which are directly credited or debited to shareholders’ equity in the same or another period.
+Deferred taxes are credited or charged to shareholders’ equity if the tax relates to items which are directly credited or debited to shareholders’ equity in the same or another period.

 The tax savings anticipated from the utilisation of estimated future realisable loss carry-forwards are capitalised.
 The probability of realising expected taxation benefits is considered when valuing a capitalised asset for future taxation relief.
-Tax assets arising from future taxation relief encompass deferred taxes on temporary differences between the carrying values of assets and liabilities in the consolidated balance sheet and those used for taxation purposes as well as tax savings from future estimated realisable loss carry-forwards.
-Deferred taxation receivables in one sovereign taxation jurisdiction are offset against deferred taxation liabilities of the same jurisdiction if the enterprise has a right of offset of actual taxation liabilities and tax claims and the taxes are levied by the same taxing authorities.
+Tax assets arising from future taxation relief encompass deferred taxes on temporary differences between the carrying values of assets and liabilities in the consolidated balance sheet and those used for taxation purposes, as well as tax savings from future estimated realisable loss carry-forwards.
+Deferred taxation receivables in one sovereign taxation jurisdiction are offset against deferred taxation liabilities of the same jurisdiction if the enterprise has a right of offset of actual taxation liabilities and taxation receivables and the taxes are levied by the same taxing authorities.

 Retirement pension plans

-The computation of accrued amounts and amounts due to these pension funds is based on statistical and actuarial calculations of experts.
+The computation of accrued amounts and amounts due to these pension funds is based on the statistical and actuarial calculations of experts.

 Pension costs comprise three components:

-revaluation components which are recognised in the statement of comprehensive income.
+Revaluation components, which are recognised in the statement of comprehensive income.